Let’s talk about butts, baby. No, not the nice curvy ones we all sit on daily, the ones we use to filter the cigarette smoke. Or so we thought?

 Firstly, I made sure that I absolutely wanted to quit.

 Secondly, I had to create a lot of pain for not quitting.
 Questions you can ask yourself are:

 What happens to my health in one year, three years, or five years from now?

 What will it cost me if I don’t change?
-Physically, Mentally, Emotionally.
+Physically, Mentally, and Emotionally.

 I was in so much mental pain for not quitting that I had no other option.
-Plus, I was dating a girl the following week that hated smokers, which left me no choice because I really liked her.
+Plus, I was dating a girl the following week who hated smokers, leaving me no choice because I really liked her.

 See, people are often motivated by moving away from pain.
-But don’t wait for the doctor to tell you you got lung cancer.
-That might be too late.
+But don’t wait for the doctor to tell you you got lung cancer, which might be too late.

 I get it.
 This sounds very easy.
-Trust me, I’ve been there, and I know that it can take years.
-It can be frustrating, and you are in a constant battle with yourself, but don’t give up on your health is all I am saying.
+Trust me, I’ve been there and know it can take years.
+It can be frustrating, and you are in a constant battle with yourself, but don’t give up on your health, is all I am saying.
 Enough of the lecture here, my last piece of advice…

 If you want to quit smoking, I highly recommend reading the book: